cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

 poetry add --dev coverage[toml] pytest-cov
 ```

-Update the `pyproject.toml` configuration file to teach the tool about your
+Update the `pyproject.toml` configuration file to inform the tool about your
 source tree layout.
 The configuration also enables branch analysis and the
 display of line numbers for missing coverage.